 Lenders set their own lending criteria for personal loans.
 They look at your credit rating and financial history to decide if they can offer you a loan and the amount you can borrow.
 Personal loans are usually offered between £1,000 and £25,000 with fixed repayments spread over one to several years.

 TSB offer personal loans which you can use to buy a car.
-You can apply for a loan online if you’ve held a TSB current account for over 3 months.
-If you have not held a TSB current account for more than 3 months you can apply for a loan in branch or over the phone on 0345 835 3861.
-You can use our loan calculator to find out how much it could cost, and get a no obligation quotation to see how much you may be able to borrow.
+You can apply for a TSB loan online, in branch or over the phone on 0345 835 3861.
+You can use our loan calculator to find out how much it could cost.

 Car hire purchase is when you hire a car from a car dealer or garage and pay for it through monthly instalments until the end of the contract.
 You don‘t own the car until the end of the contract.